Skip to content

 Teach children how to measure liquid medicines.
 Use a special measuring device - cup, spoon, or syringe.
 Ordinary household spoons and cups are not accurate for medicines.

-If children make a mistake with their medicines, you can use the webPOISONCONTROL® online tool for guidance or call Poison Control for advice at 1-800-222-1222.
-Both are available 24 hours a day.
+If children make a mistake with their medicines, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.
 Teach teens to use the webPOISONCONTROL® online tool for guidance or to call if they have a question about medicine they've taken.
-They can call Poison Control if they have a question about a medicine they are going to take, too.
+They can call their poison center if they have a question about a medicine they are going to take, too.